dysthesis/dwl-patches/README.md

 In your initial pull request (or in the commit that revives the stale patch if you already have write access), remove the `.md` file from [_STALE_PATCHES] for the patch which you have revived.

 ## Patching
-Since dwl follows [suckless](https://suckless.org/) philosophy it doesn't provide every feature under the sun.
+Since dwl follows [suckless](https://suckless.org/) philosophy, it doesn't provide every feature under the sun.
 To broaden dwl's functionality, one needs to get familiar with the concept of patching.
 To get your feet wet, consult [the hacking page](https://suckless.org/hacking/) of the suckless website.

-Since dwl is still taking shape, patches may need to be updated after larger changes to the code.
-Feel free to [contribute](instructions) updated versions!
+Patches should normally target the latest dwl [release].
+If you target an older release, specify that in the `Download` link on your `README.md` page.
+If you target the unstable `main` branch, specify that in the `Download` link on your `README.md` page.

 *Note: These external patches are user-submitted content, and the authors of dwl cannot monitor them.
 Please download and review a patch before using it!*